How to Uninstall Flash from a Mac

 Now Flash is completely uninstalled from your Mac.
 You may want to go one step further and delete your Flash cookies yourself, since the app doesn’t always grab them on the way out.
 This insures that you don’t have any residual files laying around.

 Keep in mind that uninstalling the Flash plugin from the Mac does not effect sandboxed Flash Player plugins like what is implemented in the Google Chrome web browser.
 However, this removal process does uninstall Flash from Safari, Firefox, old versions of Chrome, and throughout OS X in general.
 The way that Chrome handles Flash through a sandboxed plugin within the app is fairly safe, plus it automatically updates, so it makes it perhaps an ideal way to keep Flash around on a Mac if you do need to occasionally use the plugin or player for various websites.
 Users of Chrome can also choose to selectively allow Flash to run only when allowed by using the excellent Click-To-Play feature that is built into modern versions of the Google web browser.

-Personally, I keep Flash Player installed within Chrome only for when it needs to be used, but if you use Safari you can use a Flash blocker so I can only activate Flash when needed, preventing it from running on it’s own.
+Personally, I keep Flash Player installed within Chrome only for when it needs to be used, but if you use Safari you can use a Flash blocker so that it will only activate Flash when needed, preventing it from running on it’s own.
 I do this in Chrome browser with the Click-To-Play feature as well to further control how and when Flash activates.
 Yes, it can still cause problems from time to time, but it’s not nearly as bad as when Flash is allowed to run rampant on a Mac.
 Nonetheless, removing the plugin from OS X is a completely viable solution for many Mac users, and fortunately is an easy task to complete, but also to reverse should you decide at a later date that you do need the Flash player on the computer.